Feeling powerless against the forces of darkness. Don’t panic.

 Fear and paranoia have set in.
 People are stocking food and toilet paper.
 The shelves of grocery stores are bare.
 Alarmists are buying guns and ammo.

 Scaremongers have been proclaiming the “End of Days” for centuries.
-In the 17th-century Christians predicted the world would end in 1666 because the numbers “666” represented the mark of the Beast mentioned in the Bible’s Book of Revelation.
+In the 17th-century Christians predicted the world would end in 1666 because the number “666” represented the mark of the Beast mentioned in the Bible’s Book of Revelation.

 Maybe … there is a beast … maybe it’s only us.